MSUNumRel/msunumrel.github.io/index.md

 ### Prof. Sean Couch

 This is an advanced graduate-level course covering the essentials of solving the equations of general relativity numerically.
+The course website is [msunumrel.github.io](https://msunumrel.github.io).

 ### Course Goals